 If any of these scenarios sound like a problem you're trying to overcome, get in touch and we can talk more about where we've helped others in similar situations.

-A Workday implementation consultancy can now onboard significantly more clients, without the need for extra workforce.
+A workday data migration implementation consultancy can now onboard significantly more clients, without the need for extra workforce.

 Automating the mapping needed to move data from the clients’ legacy systems into Workday means that the consultants now only need to spend a few days configuring the framework rather than weeks (or even months) in Excel like they had to do before.